Cheapest

 Average

-The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.
+The best way to find a cheap train ticket from Cologne to Brussels is to book your journey as far in advance as possible and to avoid travelling at rush hour.

-This is the last train of the day.
+This is the last train of the day. |

 Find all the dates and times for this journey